mischegoss/covid-visualizer/README.md

 ## Using the Fetch API

-To start, we create a function to hold the code we need to fetch our data and insert it into the user interface.
-Since the Fetch API returns a promise, we use [`async/await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to declare the function asynchronous.
+In our JavaScript file, we create a function to hold the code we need to fetch our data and insert it into the user interface.
+Since the Fetch API returns a promise, we use the [`async` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to declare the function asynchronous.

 Using `async/await`also simplifies the syntax needed to get up and running.